Mitral valve regurgitation

-Mitral valve regurgitation involves leakage of blood back through the mitral valve each time the left ventricle contracts.
+Mitral regurgitation results in blood leaking through the mitral valve each time the left ventricle contracts.

 Our solutions